-In Arkansas, misdemeanors are crimes punishable by up to one year in county or local jail.
 Misdemeanors in Arkansas may be designated as Class A, B, or C. Some misdemeanors are unclassified.
-For unclassified crimes, the sentence will be set forth in the criminal statute.
+For unclassified crimes, the criminal statute will set the sentence.
 (Ark.
-Code § 5-4-401.)
-More serious crimes, known as felonies, are punishable by state prison terms.
+Code §§ 5-4-201, 5-4-401 (2023).)

-A conviction for a Class B misdemeanor can result in a jail term of up to 90 days and a fine of up to $1,000.
-(Ark.
-Code §§ 5-4-401, 5-4-201.)
-Prostitution is an example of a Class B misdemeanor.
+A conviction for a class B misdemeanor can result in a jail term of up to 90 days and a fine of up to $1,000.
+Examples of class B misdemeanors include: